Mr Alexander Fawcett

 During the course of your employment as a Physiotherapist at Medway NHS Foundation Trust between 21 January 2015 and 14 September 2015, you:

-1. Did not complete your probationary period during which there were concerns regarding:
+1. did not complete your probationary period due to concerns regarding:

 iii. did not link patient history and then adapt your assessment skills accordingly.

 c. your use of monitoring during treatment sessions, in that you:

 i. on an unknown date and in relation to an unknown patient, despite

 identifying a patient had a high Oxygen demand and a labile blood pressure,

 removed monitoring equipment and instructed the unknown patient to sit at it the